 - A child’s own body weight

 The focus for children in strength training is not to bulk up, as this is not weightlifting, powerlifting, or bodybuilding.
-Fitness experts agree that these types of training regiments are not healthy or safe for children.
+Fitness experts agree that these types of training regimens are not healthy or safe for children.
 The goal is to:

 - Build strength